Doorman (character): Fictional character biography

-During the final battle, Doorman sacrifices himself so that Mr. Immortal could stop Maelstrom.
-In the afterlife, he met the other deceased GLA members, including Grasshopper, who forgave him.
-Doorman was intrigued by the absence of Hawkeye, until Mockingbird tells him that he became the new Swordsman.
-Shortly afterwards, the cosmic entity Oblivion summoned him declaring that he could prove useful to him because of his connection to the Darkforce Dimension, akin to Deathurge, who had been recently captured by Immortal.
-Doorman therefore replaced Deathurge and became Oblivion's new angel of death.
-Taking Deathurge's place, Doorman took Maelstrom to the afterlife, after he was tricked into killing himself by Immortal, and was able to return to the GLA.
-As a servant of Oblivion, he is able to summon skis to fly and is intangible.
+During the final battle, Doorman sacrifices himself so that Mr. Immortal can stop Maelstrom.
+In the afterlife, he meets the other deceased GLA members, including Grasshopper, who forgives him.
+Doorman is intrigued by the absence of Hawkeye, until Mockingbird tells him that he became the new Swordsman.
+Shortly afterwards, the cosmic entity Oblivion summons Doorman.
+He declares that he could prove useful to him because of his connection to the Darkforce dimension, akin to Deathurge, who had been recently captured by Immortal.
+Doorman therefore replaces Deathurge and becomes Oblivion's new angel of death.
+After Mr. Immortal tricks Maelstrom into killing himself, Doorman takes him into the afterlife before returning to the GLA.
+As a servant of Oblivion, he is able to summon skis to fly and become intangible.
 Doorman continues to be a member of the GLA.
-After he helped his friends save the universe from Maelstrom, he understands the team's importance and has a newfound respect for them.
-After receiving a subpoena from the real Avengers and discovering that they were all mutants, the team decided to change their name to the Great Lakes X-Men, complete with new costumes.
+Following his encounter with Maelstrom, Doorman understands the team's importance and has a newfound respect for them.
+After receiving a subpoena from the real Avengers and discovering that they are all mutants, the team decides to change their name to the Great Lakes X-Men, complete with new costumes.

-During the GLX-Mas Special, the team confronted Dr. Tannenbaum, who had released an army of living Christmas trees on the citizens of Wisconsin.
-Later, Doorman informed the team that he had to go and visit his father.
-Upon reaching his father's house, his father quickly complained that DeMarr was throwing his life away and needed to join the real world.
-He told his son that he had "stupid powers" and "all the other heroes have better powers than you".
-Realizing that his own happiness was more important than his father's respect, DeMarr finally admitted the truth to his father: that he had died and came back as an angel of death.
+During the GLX-Mas Special, the team confronts Dr. Tannenbaum, who has released an army of living Christmas trees on the citizens of Wisconsin.
+Later, Doorman informs the team that he had to go and visit his father.
+Upon reaching his father's house, his father quickly complains that DeMarr was throwing his life away and needed to join the real world.
+Realizing that his own happiness is more important than his father's respect, DeMarr finally admits the truth to his father: that he had died and came back as an angel of death.
 He had not come back to visit his father but rather to collect his soul, as he had fallen off the roof while setting up Christmas lights and died.
-The revelation of DeMarr's new role in the universe greatly pleased his father, who could not wait to brag to all his friends in heaven about how his son was the new angel of death.
+The revelation of DeMarr's new role in the universe greatly pleases his father, who could not wait to brag to all his friends in heaven about how his son was the new angel of death.

-The team participated in a charity superhero poker tournament hosted by the Thing, where Flatman beat their host in the final round.
-Flatman's status as champion inspired the team to rename themselves the Great Lakes Champions, after being discouraged from affiliation with both the X-Men and the Defenders by members of those teams present at the tournament, ignoring the protests of former Champions of Los Angeles member Hercules.

-In Avengers: The Initiative, Doorman is among the 142 members of the eponymous initiative.
-The Great Lakes Initiative attempt to rescue Dionysus from A.I.M., during which Squirrel Girl kicks Deadpool out of the group.